dcm4che/dcm4chee-arc-cs/docs/security/profiles.rst

 By default configuration, TLS 1.0, TLS 1.1 and TLS 1.2 are enabled, use of TLS 1.2 is preferred.

-Also other cyphersuite options than the two in compliance with *AES TLS Secure Transport Connection Profile*:
+Also other cipher suite options than the two in compliance with *AES TLS Secure Transport Connection Profile*:

 - TLS_RSA_WITH_AES_128_CBC_SHA
 - TLS_RSA_WITH_3DES_EDE_CBC_SHA